 "Leave the table!"
 I mouth at them, and they sober up.
 Sometimes, I hate kids.

 Susie's eyes gleam, and she has an enormous smile on her face.
 I often picture her Voices as being like someone standing right behind her shoulder, whispering in her ear.
-When she smiles like this, I think that one of the Voices must be telling her in-jokes, like having your own private David Letterman.
+When she smiles like this, I think one of the Voices must be telling her in-jokes, like having your own private David Letterman.
 She laughs out loud, and the kids stare at her and then at me.

 Sometimes I hate Susie.